-We tested the appropriateness of the definition of default by assessing a sample of loans for credit impaired assets.
+We tested the appropriateness of the definition of default.

-We assessed the reasonableness of the PD and LGD by performing a recalculation of management's estimate.
+We assessed the reasonableness of assumptions applied in determining the PD and LGD.

-We checked that the projected EAD over the remaining lifetime of loans and advances to customers were reasonable by performing a recomputation on a sample facilities.
+We checked that the projected EAD over the remaining lifetime of loans and advances to customers were reasonable.